Program Standards

 Do I need to apply for admission into the school superintendent certificate program?

 Yes, all students seeking to take school superintendent certificate coursework need to apply and be admitted to the program.
-The Educational Leadership Program offers the School Superintendent Certificate Program to prepare candidates to complete all state requirements for licensure as a School Superintendent in Montana.
+The Educational Leadership Program offers the School Superintendent Certificate Program to prepare candidates to complete state requirements for licensure as a School Superintendent in Montana.
 The Montana School Superintendent Certificate Program is a 15-credit certificate with coursework designed to be completed through an intensive summer program with a semester long internship following the coursework.

 Where do I get the Advisor/Alternate PIN needed for course registration each semester?